tonanth/personal-site/posts/hello-world.md

 Some Javascript, JSX, HTML, CSS - the tutorial only covers the bare minimum

-Powershell or Bash - the tutorial only covers the bare minimum
+Some Bash or Powershell - the tutorial only covers the bare minimum

-Git - needed to upload to GitHub if going through the commandline
+Some Git - needed to upload to GitHub if going through the commandline
-# How to get there (with NextJS)

 # The tutorial